A Singing Raisin, a Green Blob of Talking Clay, and a CelebriDuck Enter a Museum…

 September 6, 2014

-[I have stolen two pictures – the good ones – from BuzzFeed for this page, because I didn’t know these museum existed within the larger museum.
-It’s BuzzFeed.
-I don’t feel too badly.]
+[I have stolen two pictures – the good ones – from BuzzFeed for this page, because I didn’t know these museum existed within the larger museum until after I visited.]

 In one sense, this will be the lamest and laziest museum page you’ll ever read on this here website.
 In another, it may be the most enlightening into how my brain works and how the most oft-asked question of me – “How many museums are there in Connecticut? – can never be answered with precision or confidence.

 Heck, even though the top of this page says that this is the 277th I’ve visited in Connecticut, not everyone would agree that I’ve been to 277 museums at this point.